How would you feel if your sales doubled or tripled just by using the right words on your product promotional materials?

 Well, you see everyone has their own motivations, we all have our own motivations all the time.

 When we’re thirsty we’re motivated to drink.

-Matching these motivations to your product or service is the primary job of a freelancer.
+Matching the motivations of your market to your product or service is therefore the primary job of a freelancer.

 Questions like, how does your product satisfy a want need or desire your marketplace has?